 Instruction in the fundamental content areas of psychology occurs primarily within the first two years.
-Admitted students are matched with research mentors and research training begins in Year 1 when students are expected to be actively involved in research activities.
+Admitted students are matched with research mentors/advisor and research training begins in Year 1 when students are expected to be actively involved in research activities.
 In Year 2 students complete an empirical foundational research project or master's thesis.
-Students are encouraged to present their work at local, regional, and national conferences and work on publications with their mentor whenever possible.
+Students are encouraged to present their work at local, regional, and national conferences and work on publications with their mentor/advisor whenever possible.
 Research training culminates with the dissertation research in years 3 and 4.

 Education and training in the delivery of psychological services progresses in a developmentally-graded sequence.
-During Years 1 and 2 of the curriculum students learn the cognitive-behavioral theoretical model in coursework as well as major empirically supported treatment modalities.
-However, no specific theoretical model, intervention modality, or client population is pre-eminent in the delivery of services in clinical settings.
-Students are exposed to a variety of models through the work with their clinical supervisors.
+During Years 1 and 2 of the curriculum, the coordinated sequence of clinical courses and practica are generic in content and variable in theoretical orientation.
+Students learn the major theoretical models, though no theoretical model, intervention modality, or client population is pre-eminent in the basic education of students.

-In Years 3 and 4 of the curriculum, students pursue more focused interests through practica, an empirical dissertation, and elective courses.
+In Years 3 and 4 of the curriculum, students pursue more focused interests through elective courses, practica, and an empirical dissertation.
 Advanced clinical practicum training is required in Year 3 and is comprised of a minimum of 20 hours a week of clinical experience.
 In Year 4, students can complete another 20-hour per week practicum, or complete an 8-12 hour per week practicum and take advantage of available research or teaching opportunities, and/or additional coursework.

-Clinical training is completed in a full-time internship during Year 5 of the Program.
+Clinical training is completed in a full-time internship typically during Year 5 of the Program.